 Ujjayi Pranayama is also called triumph over decay and death.
-It has a deep work on the physical body, pranic body, and mental body.
+It is because it has a deep work on the physical, pranic, and mental bodies.
 Hatha Yoga Pradipika defines Ujjayi as:-

 “Poorvakta Kumbhaka yet pranam, rechaye didya tat; Slesham doshharam kanthe dehanal vivardhanam.”

-Ujjayi Pranayama, Practice retention of breath before and exhale through Ida(left nostril).
-This helps in removing phlegm from the throat and stimulates the digestive fire.
+Ujjayi Pranayama, Practice breath retention before and exhale through Ida(left nostril).
+It helps in removing phlegm from the throat and stimulates the digestive fire.

 How to practice Ujjayi Pranayama

-- Ujjayi Pranayama should be practiced in any comfortable Asana i.e. Sukhasana, Siddhasana, and Lotus pose in which the body is straight so there is proper respiration through the nasal passage.
+- One should practise Ujjayi Pranayama in any comfortable Asana, i.e. Sukhasana, Siddhasana, and Lotus pose in which the body is straight so there is proper respiration through the nasal passage.

 - Attain steadiness in the comfortable pose for some time.
-It is important before practicing Ujjayi.
+It is essential before practising Ujjayi.

-- Be aware of available Prana around, the natural breathing system, and feel air passing down to the heart through the windpipe.
+- Be aware of available Prana, the natural breathing system, and feel air passing down to the heart through the windpipe.

-- Slightly contract the region of the throat during Pooraka and it is recommendable to practice ‘SO’ sound during breathing in.
+- Slightly contract the throat region during Pooraka, and it is recommendable to practice the ‘SO’ sound during breathing in.

-- After holding Prana in the lungs practice Jalandhar Bandha to activate the thyroid gland.
-It is practiced after dropping down the chin towards the chest.
+- After holding Prana in the lungs, practice Jalandhar Bandha to activate the thyroid gland, a person should practise it after dropping down the chin towards the chest.

-- During the retention of breath, Prana should not move down to the heart.
-It is basically for the safety of the thoracic part.
-In this practice, Prana works from the throat to the heart.
+- It is basically for the safety of the thoracic part.
+So in this practice, Prana works from the throat to the heart.

-- There is a long deep exhalation to release more CO2 out from the body so the lungs are detoxified.
-It is highly recommended to practice deep exhalation during the practice.
+- There is a long deep exhalation to release more CO2 from the body, so the lungs detoxify.
+Therefore, it is highly advisable to practice deep exhalation during the practice.

 Benefits of practicing Ujjayi Pranayama